pyember/ember/CONTRIBUTING.md

 1. **Test Coverage**:
    - All new code should have corresponding tests
-   - We aim for at least 90% code coverage
+   - We aim for 90%+ code coverage
    - Critical paths should have 100% coverage

 2. **Test Types**: